Kerry, China leaders to meet in Beijing, May 16-17

 Kerry will also visit Seoul on May 17-18 for talks with South Korean President Park Geun-hye, including preparations for her planned visit to the United States in June.

-South Korea's foreign ministry said on Tuesday it expected to have discussions with Kerry on North Korea and its missile tests.

-Pyongyang said on Saturday it had successfully test-fired a missile from a submarine, which, if true, would mark a significant development for isolated North Korea's military capability.

-On his way home, Kerry will stop in Seattle on May 19 to deliver a speech on trade, including a 12-nation Trans-Pacific Partnership deal, to which neither China nor South Korea is party, that Washington hopes to see concluded this year.
+On his way home, Kerry will stop in Seattle on May 19 to deliver a speech on trade policy, including a 12-nation Trans-Pacific Partnership deal, to which neither China nor South Korea is party, that Washington hopes to see concluded this year.

 The U.S.-China Strategic and Economic Dialogue is a discussion forum that highlights the countries' economic interdependence as well as their strategic rivalry.